-The next phase of AR City will include more info about the places around you
+The next phase of our AR map app, AR City, will include more info about the places around you

 Ambarish Mitra, CEO of Blippar, commented: “AR City brings together crucial aspects of Augmented Reality and Computer Vision to transform how we experience our cities as we walk and explore.
 This technology will eventually replace the current map systems.

 “The technology seamlessly combines the digital with the physical, and is a significant step in our mission to create AR natural enough that users don’t feel any disconnect.
 What we announced today is an important breakthrough for the industry.
 The technology is still in its infancy, but its impact will be significant.
 What we are showing today with the beta version of the app is a glimpse of its potential, and we will continue to develop it, adding further features over the coming months and improving the experience.